ucsb-cs56-projects/cs56-games-connectfour/README.md

 will make it far easier for you to deal with it, as you simply have to change these functions and not have to worry about messing up the function calls.

-One of the things you should definately do is get our user interface to function within the game itself in InGameMenu.java.
+One of the things you should definitely do is get our user interface to function within the game itself in InGameMenu.java.
 This will cement the UI style into all aspects of the game.
 We did not have the time to change it in this file, as it is more complicated to do here than in the other files.
 Then I would suggest making the leaderboard arraylist scores cap at 10, and remove any other